Identity

 Delegation

-• Announcements from a delegate MUST be able to be verify which delegate made the specific Announcement.
+- Announcements and user data updates from a delegate MUST be able to be verified as to which delegate was responsible for the action.

 Non-normative